🔴 Did You Vote for This: Why The Podcast Bros are Turning on Trump 2025-10-07 18:14

 He's not happy.

-And uh again, we'll wanted him to do great.
+And again, we wanted to do great.

-But you know, there's a point at which we also want the same business.
+But, you know, there's a point at which we also want the same business.

 We're competing for the same business.